ut-dacs/anycast-census/README.md

 - `AB_DNSv4/v6`: Number of locations found using the anycast-based method (DNS/UDP).
 - `GCD_ICMPv4/v6`: Number of sites found using the latency-based method (ICMP).
 - `GCD_TCPv4/v6`: Number of sites found using the latency-based method (TCP).
-- `partial`: Whether we detected partial anycast in this prefix.
+- `partial`: Whether we detected partial anycast in this prefix (IPv4 only).
 - `backing_prefix`: Corresponding IP routing table prefix (as observed using RouteViews).
 - `ASN`: ASN(s) announcing the prefix (MOASes are separated by `_`).
 - `locations`: Locations found using GCD (ICMP locations preferred).